playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 anchor = 5 * (Century % 4) % 7 + 2
 ```

-(the percentage sign (%) is python's MOD)
+> The percentage sign (%) is python's MOD

 The program now can get the anchor day.
-The next step is for it to work out the doomsday for the year.
-But we have not told the program how to get the last 2 digits of the year, so we tell the script to convert it to a string, then tell it to get the 3rd and 4th digit. so this would look like this:
+The next step is to work out the doomsday for the year.
+To do this, we must tell the program how to get the last 2 digits of the year.
+We'll tell the script to convert the year to a string, then tell it to get the 3rd and 4th character.
+That code looks like this:

 ```python
 EndTwo = str(year)